reactivecore01/evestoneart.com/README.md

 ## User Stories Sprint Backlog

 ## Completed User Stories
+- Build tag: evestoneart.com-v.0.6.0_01-24-2015
+- Added Springboks and Mare ans Foal artwork.
+- Added a close button on the details window to make it easire to close.
+- Change the orientation of Sister 1
+- Change the order of the sold sketches.
 - Added instructions to click on photos: Click on photos to enlarge and view details.
 Press arrows to see next detail.
 - Fix typo in name, changed Iris to Iryna
 - Change Eve Stone Art in main banner in all caps (EVE STONE ART)